This quote is from the Pearson Canal Companion, East Midlands, 2014 © Michael Pearson.

 The canal runs for 46 miles from the River Trent to the middle of Chesterfield, linking Nottinghamshire, South Yorkshire and Derbyshire.

-It goes through tranquil countryside where scarcely a house can be seen; has some of the earliest staircase locks ever built (240 years ago); is hugely popular with walkers; has some of the best canal fishing in the country and ends up at what will be the £310 million Waterside development in Chesterfield.
+It goes through tranquil countryside where scarcely a house can be seen; has some of the earliest staircase locks ever built (240 years ago); is hugely popular with walkers; has some of the best canal fishing in the country; features an underground canal at Hollingwood and ends up at what will be the £310 million Waterside development in Chesterfield.

-Since 1989, 12 miles of the canal have been restored along with 36 locks and 11 bridges; 2 new marinas have been built.
-The latest section was opened early in 2012 with the flooding of the new Staveley Town Basin.
+Since 1989, 12 miles of the canal have been restored along with 37 locks and 11 bridges; 2 new marinas have been built.
+The latest section, Staveley Town Lock, was opened at the National Trailboat Festival in 2016.

 We have only eight miles left to restore.
 Detailed plans already exist for every bridge, lock and aqueduct on this stretch.
 The Chesterfield Canal Trust is currently running a campaign called Closing the Gap in order to achieve this aim.

 The Chesterfield Canal Trust is a charitable company run entirely by volunteers, incorporated in July 1997.
 In 1998 it took over the assets of the former Chesterfield Canal Society, which had been formed in 1976.